dannybrian/eventpresent/README.md

 There are a bunch of tests at `web/admin/test.html`.
 Also, all vanilla JS.

-From that point, everything is driven via the presentation "script" in `web/admin/index.js`.
-(TODO: move that to its own file.)
-The admin app sends events to Mosquitto, and from there they get routed to audience and big screen.
+From that point, everything is driven via the presentation "script" in `web/admin/script.js`.
+The admin app sends events over WebSocket to Mosquitto, and from there they get routed to audience and big screen.

 ## Build